 Last but not least, I added the inseam pockets.
 No surprise there, right? 🙂 The size, shape, and placement are perfect!
 I have had some patterns where the inseam pockets are a bit awkward, but not these!
 I kept my phone in there all day with no issues.

 I am really glad I jumped at the opportunity to sew this pattern up.
-This was my first George + Ginger pattern, and will not be my last. 🙂 The pattern updates should be on the website soon.
-I will come back and let you know when that happens!
+This was my first George + Ginger pattern, and will not be my last. 🙂 The updated pattern is now up on the website.

 What do you think of this dress?
 Which version will you sew up first?
 Sleeves or tank, keyhole, normal neckline, or the collar?
 Be sure to let me know in the comments!